 Simple English definitions for legal terms

-Read a random definition: delivery of deed
+Read a random definition: special acceptance

 A parliamentarian is someone who helps people follow the rules when they have meetings.
 They are like a teacher who knows all the rules and can help the leader of the meeting make sure everyone is following them.
 The parliamentarian can give advice, but they don't make the final decision.
 That's up to the leader of the meeting.